 - If you use the computer for a long time, the memory modules and the circuits locating close to the memory modules will become hot.
 In this case, let them cool to room temperature before you replace them.
 Or you will get burnt if you touch any of them. - Do not touch the connectors on the memory module or on the computer.
-Debris on the connectors may cause memory access problems.
+Debris on the connectors may cause memory access problems. - Do not touch any objects other than the memory module, memory slot and memory module cover.

-1. Latches
+1 Latches